go-chassis/go-chassis/README.md

 Go-Chassis is a microservice framework for rapid development of microservices in Go

+### Why use Go chassis

+go chassis is designed as a protocol-independent framework, any protocol is able to integrate with go chassis and leverage same function like load balancing, circuit breaker,rate limiting, routing management, those function resilient your service

+go chassis makes service observable by bring open tracing and prometheus to it.

+go chassis is flexible, many different modules can be replaced by other implementation, like registry, metrics, handler chain, config center etc

+With many build-in function like route management, circuit breaker, load balancing, monitoring etc, your don't need to investigate, implement and integrate many solutions yourself.

+go chassis supports Istio platform, Although Istio is a great platform with a service mesh in data plane, it surely decrease the throughput and increase the latency of your service go chassis can bring better performance to go program, you can use Istio configurations to control go chassis.

 # Features
  - **Pluggable registrator and discovery service**: Support Service center, istio pilot, kubernetes and file based registry,